Riga City Council: Early days

 The heads of Riga, representing the town inhabitants, were mentioned in documents already in 1210.
-It is unknown when the first town council was formed, but the members of the town council took part in signing treaties in Riga in 1225.
+It is unknown when the first town council was formed, but the members of the Riga Town Council took part in signing treaties in Riga in 1225.

 In the 13th century the town council governed the town and acted as legislature, but in the 14th century – also as a judicial authority.
 At the same time the town council managed the town protection problems, imposed taxes, represented the interests of Riga's inhabitants in international relations, signed agreements and appointed ambassadors.
 However, a communal assembly of Riga inhabitants preserved a great role in settling important and extraordinary problems.
 In the first half of the 13th century the councilmen of the town council were elected for one year, but at the end of the century already the town council itself selected successors to councilmen posts.
 The post of councilman position actually became a lifelong post.

 The rights of the town council were restricted after Riga became subordinate to the King of Poland and Lithuania, Stefan Báthory (1581).

 Disagreements between the Riga Town Council and guilds about the right of governing the town became aggravated at the end of the 16th century.
 It reached its culmination during the so-called “Calendar Unrests” (1584–1589), though the town council maintained its dominance.
 Discordance flared up again in the first half of the 17th century when guilds managed to gain support from Sweden which governed Riga at that time.

 After Riga fell into the jurisdiction of Russia (1710), it became a province center, and after the reforms of 1783, Riga's local administration was governed by a governor- general.
 However, the town council, representing the interests of the German nobility, tried to preserve its influence in Riga.
 With alternating success it managed to do so by 1889.
 An administrative town reform took place in Russia in 1870, reaching also Riga in 1877.